beast-nev/beast-nev/README.md

 ### Hello there!
 I'm Neville Ingram

 ### About me
-- 💻 Incoming software engineer at Nuance Communications
+- 💻 Incoming software engineer at Nuance Communications / Microsoft
 - 🎓 Graduated from Worcester Polytechnic Insititue with a Bachelors of Computer Science and a Bachelors of Mathematical Sciences
 - 🤗 I'm interested in machine learning and aritifical intelligence